 - Hilling soil: A traditional way to blanch leeks is to hill soil around the plants as they grow.
 You can use a hoe or shovel and periodically mound soil around the base of the plant.
 Some gardeners like to start by digging a trench and leaving the soil from the trench along the side of it.
 You plant in the bottom of the trench and gradually refill the trench with the soil, as the leeks grow.
 The only drawback to this method is that the leeks get filled with gritty soil and need a good cleaning, before eating.

-- Boards: This is one of the simplest blanching methods, if you grow in rows.
+- Boards: This is one of the simplest blanching methods if you grow in rows.
 You will need at least 2 long 1 x 4 boards.
-When the plants are about 6 - 8 inches tall, you lean the boards on either side of the plants.
+When the plants are about 6 to 8 inches tall, you lean the boards on either side of the plants.
 The plants will still be able to expand and grow, between the boards.
 Keep an eye out for slugs and snails that like to hide under damp boards, in the garden.

-- Growing in the Dark: If you are growing plants indoors, you can simply grow them in a dark area.
+- Growing in the dark: If you are growing plants indoors, you can simply grow them in a dark area.
 This isn't practical in most situations, but this method is often used for blanching endive and white asparagus.

-You don't ever need to blanch vegetables.
+You don't even need to blanch vegetables.
 There is nothing dangerous about eating any of these vegetables after they have been exposed to light.
 It is just an option, to obtain a flavor and texture that wouldn't occur naturally in the garden.